geo-data/cesium-terrain-builder/README.md

 * Expose tilers using a standard container api (map and/or vector).

-* Enable more options to be passed to the VRT warper, such as the resampling algorithm.
-Some of this can be achieved by passing options to `GDALWarpOptions::papszWarpOptions` and `GDALCreateGenImgProjTransformer2` in `GDALTiler::createRasterTile`.
+* Enable more options to be passed to the VRT warper by parameterising `GDALWarpOptions::papszWarpOptions` and `GDALCreateGenImgProjTransformer2` in `GDALTiler::createRasterTile`.